yKicchan/routopia/README.md

 - You want a fully typed and developer-friendly alternative with minimal setup

 For more complex use cases like route generation or regex support, another tool might suit you better.
-But for handcrafted, reliable routes, `routype` has your back.
+But for handcrafted, reliable routes, `routopia` has your back.